Democrats appear to have avoided disaster in key California house races

 In January 2017, the Democratic Congressional Campaign Committee released a list of 59 House seats it planned to target in the 2018 midterm elections.
-Among them, were “California Seven”—7 of the 14 Republican-held districts in the state held that went to Hillary Clinton in 2016.
-They represented the Democrats’ best opportunity for flipping seats from red to blue and, they hope, help take back the House come November.
+Among them were the “California Seven”—seven of the 14 Republican-held districts in the state that went to Hillary Clinton in 2016.
+They represented the Democrats’ best opportunity for flipping seats from red to blue and, they hope, helping take back the House come November.

-Tuesday’s primary was the first major test of the DCCC’s battleground map, which eventually expanded to 10 California districts, including Rep. Devin Nunes’ 22nd district.
+Tuesday’s primary was the first major test of the DCCC’s battleground map, which eventually expanded to 10 California districts, including Rep. Devin Nunes’ 22nd District.

 Much is at play in these races.
 They are in traditionally Republican strongholds, but some have been becoming bluer due to changes in demographics and the collapse of party loyalties in the Trump era.
-(Independents are now the second-largest political affiliation in California, unofficially relegating the Republicans to third-party status.)
+(Independents are now the second-largest political affiliation in California, unofficially relegating the Republicans to third party status.)

-And the stakes in yesterday’s primary were especially high because of California’s unconventional “jungle primary” system, which allows voters to cast a ballot for any candidate, regardless of party, and sends the top-two vote-getters to the general election.
-In several of these districts, several Democrats stayed in the race until Tuesday, increasing the risk that Democratic votes votes would be spread too thin, advancing two Republicans to the general election.
+And the stakes in yesterday’s primary were especially high because of California’s unconventional “jungle primary” system, which allows voters to cast a ballot for any candidate, regardless of party, and sends the top two vote-getters to the general election.
+In several of these districts, several Democrats stayed in the race until Tuesday, increasing the risk that Democratic votes would be spread too thin, advancing two Republicans to the general election.

-As of Wednesday morning, it looked like that the Democrats had avoided any shutouts in these key districts.
+As of Wednesday morning, it looked like the Democrats had avoided any shutouts in these key districts.
 Yet several Republicans made strong showings, pulling in more than half the votes.
 Here’s how eight of those races played out:

 District 48

 Rep. Dana Rohrabacher, the Republican lawmaker Politico dubbed “Putin’s favorite congressman,” won this coastal Orange County district by more than 15 percentage points in 2016, even as most of his constituents voted for Clinton.
-Fired-up liberal activists in the district and the Democratic establishment worked hard to recruit a strong challenger, but they wound up with too many: 16 names were on the primary ballot, including those of 4 candidates who had dropped out of the race too late to be removed.
-And when local Republican Scott Baugh threw his name in the race on the last day to file, the Democrats suddenly faced a serious top-two threat.
+Fired-up liberal activists in the district and the Democratic establishment worked hard to recruit a strong challenger, but they wound up with too many: 16 names were on the primary ballot, including four candidates who had dropped out of the race too late to be removed.
+And when local Republican Scott Baugh threw his name in the race on the last day to file, the Democrats suddenly faced a serious top two threat.

 It has been an ugly race.
-Since late 2017, the two Democratic frontrunners, stem cell researcher Hans Keirstead and businessman Harley Rouda, have traded jabs at each other, often spilling out in humiliatingly public ways.
+Since late 2017, the two Democratic front-runners, stem cell researcher Hans Keirstead and businessman Harley Rouda, have traded jabs at each other, often spilling out in humiliatingly public ways.
 Both suffered the consequences of attack ads and opposition research.
-Keirstead landed the state Democratic Party endorsement, but Rouda was endorsed by Indivisible 48, a grassroots organization largely responsible for the energetic activism that has sprung up in the district since Donald Trump’s election.
+Keirstead landed the state Democratic Party endorsement, but Rouda was endorsed by Indivisible 48, a grassroots organization largely responsible for the energetic activism that has sprung up in the district since President Donald Trump’s election.

 On Tuesday afternoon, Aaron McCall, chair of Indivisible 48, was out canvassing for Rouda.
-When asked what would happens if Keirstead made it through the primary and Rouda didn’t, he said, “Then we back Keirstead.
+When asked what would happen if Keirstead made it through the primary and Rouda didn’t, he said, “Then we back Keirstead.
 We are for backing progressive people.
 Dana Rohrabacher is not a progressive person.
 He doesn’t believe in climate change.
 He just recently was saying that it can be religious freedom to deny gay people housing.”
 As of Wednesday morning, Rouda was in second place, with just 70 more votes than Keirstead.
-Rohrabacher had 30 percent of the vote and Baugh was in fourth place with 16 percent.
+Rohrabacher had 30 percent of the vote, and Baugh was in fourth place with 16 percent.

 District 49

-Rep. Darrell Issa, a Republican political lightning rod and the richest man in Congress, announced that he is retiring this year.
+Rep. Darrell Issa, a Republican political lightning rod and the richest man in Congress, announced he is retiring this year.
 So far, the race to replace him has been unpredictable.
-“The polls are all over the place here,” Francine Busby, chair of the San Diego County Democratic Party, said on Tuesday afternoon.
+“The polls are all over the place here,” Francine Busby, chair of the San Diego County Democratic Party, said Tuesday afternoon.

-Rocky Chavez, a Republican state Assemblyman, was long considered the frontrunner until Diane Harkey, a member of the California State Board of Equalization, landed the Republican Party’s endorsement.
+Rocky Chavez, a Republican state assemblyman, was long considered the front-runner until Diane Harkey, a member of the California State Board of Equalization, landed the Republican Party’s endorsement.
 Early on, Issa endorsed her run.

-Harkey placed first with 25 percent of the vote; Levin came in second with 17 percent.
-Despite his big spending, Kerr got just five percent.
+Harkey placed first with 25 percent of the vote.
+Levin came in second with 17 percent.
+Despite his big spending, Kerr got just 5 percent.

 District 22

-Democrats didn’t face a top-two threat in this district in California’s agricultural Central Valley.
-Rep. Devin Nunes, the chair of the House intelligence committee, is the only Republican in this race.
+Democrats didn’t face a top two threat in this district in California’s agricultural Central Valley.
+Rep. Devin Nunes, the chair of the House Intelligence Committee, is the only Republican in this race.
 Of the three Democrats fighting to unseat him, only one, Fresno prosecutor Andrew Janz, was expected to make it through the primary.
 As of Wednesday morning, he had garnered 32 percent of the vote.

 On Tuesday afternoon, Bob Whalen, the Republican mayor of Clovis, told Mother Jones that Nunes’ performance would say a lot about his chances in November.
 “From my view, if Devin is at 66 percent or higher, then I think Andrew is kinda done.
 If Devin is below 50, then it could be that Devin is done.
 It’s probably going to be in between there.”
 Sure enough, Nunes got 58 percent of the vote.